All posts

 lint: 1 warning, 0 errors

-Because check, lint, and the runtime all link the same SDK crate, there is no drift between "what the validator accepts" and "what actually runs."
+Because check, lint, and the runtime all share the same SDK definition, there is no drift between "what the validator accepts" and "what actually runs."

 Packages grew up